 Our accommodation for the weekend is the lovely Byron Cove beach house.
 On our first night we stretch off our weary limbs in a yoga class, then slip into our onesies for a home-cooked meal.
 We’re celebrating a special milestone in our group, and I won’t give away details, but I will say the birthday girl is quintastic (yes, it’s actually a word).

 On our second night we hit the town for cocktails and tapas at St Elmo.
 The food is modern Spanish and delicious.
 My favourites are the Pato Confitado – crispy confit duck with jamon, shiitake and poached egg, and the lusciously refreshing Jalisco iced tea – a long cocktail with lychees and coriander.

 For our final meal we head for the hinterland to Harvest Café in the tiny, foodie village of Newrybar.
 The restaurant is situated in a restored Federation house with wrap-around verandahs, a country chic feel and award winning food.

-It’s the perfect place for a long lazy lunch and a beautiful way to end the weekend.
+It’s the perfect place for a long lazy lunch with friends.
+A beautiful way to end the weekend.

-In a spooky case of synchronicity (or perhaps just a random segway) Byron is the love interest in my new novel Counterfeit Love.
+In a spooky case of synchronicity (or perhaps just a random segue) Byron is the love interest in my new novel Counterfeit Love.
 You can find out all about that Byron here.